 When you are finished with your changes, click Save at the bottom of the screen to save your preferences.

-When you click Expand next to the Sync option, you will see this screen:
+When you click Expand next to the Sync option, you will be given different options on the QuickBooks Desktop to Method sync.
+For more information please see our article Method Sync in Detail.

-Full Sync: The last time Method:CRM performed a full sync (all records shared with QuickBooks are updated).
+Full Sync: The last time Method performed a full sync: all records shared with QuickBooks are updated.
 To manually initiate a full sync, click Perform Full Sync link.
-For more information on everything entailed in a full sync, please see our article Method:CRM Sync in Detail.

-Changes Only Sync: The last time Method:CRM performed a changes-only sync (only records that have been changed since the last sync are updated).
+Changes Only Sync: The last time Method performed a changes-only sync: only records that have changed since the last sync are updated.
 To manually initiate, click Changes Only Sync link.

-Sync conflicts: A sync conflict happens when QuickBooks is unable to complete a request by Method:CRM to add, modify or delete a record.
+Sync conflicts: A sync conflict happens when QuickBooks is unable to complete a request by Method to add, modify or delete a record.
 Click View Conflict to be brought to the Sync Conflicts screen.
-See QB Desktop Sync Conflicts for details.
+See QuickBooks Desktop Sync Conflicts for a list of common conflicts and their resolution.

 The View Details screen for full and changes-only syncs provide additional information in real time about the last completed sync.